asaadsaad/CS472-Final-Project-March-2025/README.md

 * `GET /posts/:id/comments`: Fetch all comments for a post.
 * `POST /posts/:id/comments`: Add a comment.
 * `DELETE /comments/:id`: Delete a comment.
+* `GET /posts/search`: expect a `q` query parameter and return posts that contains the text in the title, if no `q` is passed, return the first 15 posts.
 * `GET /posts/export`: Export all posts as Markdown files in a ZIP.

 ### File-Based Storage Examples: